cmvandrevala/more-than-equations/content/Computer Science/Labs/Oops! Shall We Try Again?.md

 ## ✅ Acceptance Criteria

 * You can assume that this function is prompting the user to enter an integer.
-* Someone utilizing the function should be able to specify:
+* Someone utilizing the function should specify:
-  * An optional lower bound for the integer
+  * A lower bound for the integer
-  * An optional upper bound for the integer
+  * An upper bound for the integer
   * The prompt that will be displayed that asks a user for input
   * The error message that will be displayed given an invalid input